15 Provisions, Contingent Liabilities, Contingent Assets and Commitments:

 Further, credit risk concentration with respect to trade receivables is mitigated by the Company’s large customer base, widely distributed both economically and geographically.
 Adequate expected credit losses are recognized as per the assessments based on historic data and prevalent market conditions.

-b Management monitors rolling forecasts of the Company’s liquidity position and cash and cash equivalents on the basis of expected cash flows.
+a Liquidity risk is the risk that the Company may not be able to meet its present and future cash and collateral obligations without incurring unacceptable losses. b Management monitors rolling forecasts of the Company’s liquidity position and cash and cash equivalents on the basis of expected cash flows.
 The Company takes into account the liquidity of the market in which it operates.
-In addition, the Company’s liquidity management policy involves considering the level of liquid assets necessary to meet these obligations.
+In addition, the Company’s liquidity management policy involves considering the level of liquid assets necessary to meet these obligations. c Maturities of financial liabilities:

 The tables below analyse the Company’s financial liabilities into relevant maturity groupings based on their contractual maturities for all non-derivative financial liabilities.

-d Interest rate risk:
+c Interest rate risk:

-Interest rate risk is the risk that the fair value of future cash flow of the financial instrument may fluctuate because of the change in market interest rates.
+Interest rate risk is the risk that the fair value of future cash flow of the financial instrument may fluctuate because of change in market interest rates.

 The Company has no significant exposure to price risk arising from investments in mutual funds, as the investments are usually in debt funds.
 Investing in equity shares of companies is based on the concept of value investing.
 While these investments is subject to various risks, stringent norms for investment decisions are in place for minimising risks associated to such investments.

-Note: 44-Capital Management:
+Note: 42 - Capital Management:

-The Company’s capital management objectives are: a to ensure the Company’s ability to continue as a going concern. b to provide an adequate return to shareholders.
+The Company’s capital management objectives are: a to ensure the Company’s ability to continue as a going concern.

 Management assesses the Company’s capital requirements in order to maintain an efficient overall financing structure while avoiding excessive leverage.
 This takes into account the subordination levels of the Company’s various classes of debt.
 The Company manages the capital structure and makes adjustments to it in the light of changes in economic conditions and the risk characteristics of the underlying assets.

-Note: 45- Social Security, 2020 ('Code')
+Note: 43 - Social Security, 2020 (‘Code’) - New Labour Codes:

-Note: 46- Previous year's figures regrouped
+Note: 44 - Previous year’s figures regrouped:

-Note: 48 Other Statutory Information
+Note: 46 - Other Statutory Information:

-(i) The company does not hold any benami property as defined under Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and the rules made thereunder.
+a The company does not hold any benami property as defined under Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and the rules made thereunder.
 No proceeding has been initiated or pending against the Company for holding benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and the rules made thereunder.

-(ii) The company has not entered into any transaction with Struck off companies under section 248 of Companies Act, 2013 or section 560 of Companies Act, 1956.
+b The company has not entered into any transaction with Struck off companies under section 248 of Companies Act, 2013 or section 560 of Companies Act, 1956.
 Further, there is no balance outstanding with struck off companies.

-(iv) The Company has not traded or invested in crypto currency or virtual currency during the financial year.
+d The Company has not traded or invested in crypto currency or virtual currency during the financial year.

-(v) The Company does not have any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (Such as, search or survey or any other relevant provisions of the Income Tax Act, 1961).
+e The Company does not have any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (Such as, search or survey or any other relevant provisions of the Income Tax Act, 1961).

 |